yandex/porto/porto.md

 stored in **place**/porto\_layers/**layer**.
 Porto remembers owner's user:group and time since last usage.

-Layer name shouldn't start with '\_'.
+Layer name shouldn't start with '\_', except special prefixes.

 Layer which names starts with '\_weak\_' are removed once last their user is gone.